rexhancx/rexhancx.github.io/_pages/research.md

 ## __Teaching and Mentoring__
 ---
+> During my time at SJTU, I responsible for teach assistant and mentor of undergraduate students.
+> As a teach assistant, I help teacher assigning tasks,

 * __Teaching Assistant__ of Four Courses (2019-2021)
     - The Lectures of Advanced Animal Science (ASCI8003; graduate level, 2020-2021)
      - History of Life Science (BI901,×2; BI022; National Outstanding Course, 2019-2020)